penrose/penrose/tutorial/tutorial.md

    * [Tutorial](https://github.com/penrose/penrose/blob/docs-edit/tutorial/tutorial-p2.md#part-2-predicates--constraints)
    * [Exercise](https://github.com/penrose/penrose/blob/docs-edit/tutorial/tutorial-p2.md#exercise)

-The sections build on top of each other, using the skillsets we've acquired in the previous exercises, therefore we highly recommend you to follow through the exercises in order.
+The sections build on top of each other, using the skillsets we've acquired in the previous exercises, therefore we highly recommend you to follow through the tutorials in order.
 Each individual part contains a detailed walk through of a particular example and several exercises for you to consolidate your knowledge.

 # Introduction
 This section provides both concrete and conceptual understanding of how to work within the Penrose environment.
 Feel free to dive into tutorials if you are ready.